Adyghe language: Adyghe outside Circassia

 Adyghe is taught outside Circassia in Prince Hamza Ibn Al-Hussein Secondary School, a school for Jordanian Adyghes in Jordan's capital city of Amman.
 This school, established by the Jordanian Adyghes with support from the late king Hussein of Jordan, is one of the first schools for the Adyghe communities outside Circassia.
 It has around 750 Jordanian Adyghe students, and aims to preserve the Adyghe language and traditions among future generations.

 Adyghe is spoken by Circassians in Iraq and by Circassians in Israel, where it is taught in schools in their villages.
 It is also spoken by many Circassians in Syria, although the majority of Syrian Circassians speak Kabardian.

 Publications

 There are many books written in or translated into Adyghe.
 An Adyghe translation of the Quran by Ishak Mashbash is available.
 The New Testament and many books of the Old Testament have been published in Adyghe by the Institute for Bible Translation in Moscow.

-UNESCO 2009 map of endangered languages
+Vitality

 According to the UNESCO 2009 map entitled "UNESCO Map of the World's Languages in Danger", the status of the Adyghe language in 2009, along with all its dialects (Adyghe, Western Circassian tribes; and Kabard-Cherkess, Eastern Circassian tribes), is classified as vulnerable.